rustic-snob/COUNTDOWN/README.md

-# COUNTDOWN: Contextually Sparse Activation Filtering Out Unnecessary Weights in Down Projection
+# COUNTDOWN

-This repository contains code to reproduce the experiments from our paper "COUNTDOWN: COntextually sparse activation filtering out UNnecessary weighTs in DOWN Projection".
+This repository contains code to reproduce the experiments from our paper "COUNTDOWN: Contextually Sparse Activation Filtering out Unnecessary Weights in Down Projection".

 ## System Requirements